adamtilson/adamtilson.github.io/lecture/lec-09/markdown.md

 ---
 ### Weighted Graphs
 - Graphs can have weights assigned to the edges
-- These weights can represent a number of things
+- These weights have a number of real-world applications
+  - e.g. Network parameters
+  - e.g. Airline routes
+  - e.g. Street routes with different types of streets, roads
+  - e.g. Search Engine PageRank (directed)
 - Typically lower weights are preferred!
 ---
 ### Weighted Graphs
 ![](weighted-graph.png)